Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Metallicity Effect on Stellar Radius

 Among the three components, the contribution from mean molecular weight is relatively mild, as $(1.1 - Z)^{-0.49}$ remains close to unity and varies only slightly across the metallicity range considered.
 For $Z \lesssim 10^{-3}$, the $C_{\kappa}$ also stays near unity, making $C_{\epsilon}$ the dominant contributor to $C_Z$.
 At higher metallicities ($Z \gtrsim 10^{-3}$), the contribution from opacity becomes more significant, while $C_{\epsilon}$ continues to play a role.
-This trend is consistent with the results from Grid (b) in Figure~\ref{fig:z-zbase} and Grid (c) in Figure~\ref{fig:CNO-zbase}, which show that stellar radii become sensitive to opacity only when $\zeta_{\rm opacity} \gtrsim 10^{-3}$.
-Here, $\zeta_{\rm opacity}$ serves as a pseudo-metallicity parameter used for interpolating opacities in the opacity tables, effectively mimicking the metallicity dependence of opacity.
 Overall, the increase in stellar radius with metallicity during the main sequence is primarily due to enhanced opacity and more efficient energy generation through the CNO cycle.

-We now examine the mass dependence of the stellar radius at fixed metallicity.
-From the homology relation, we obtain $R \sim M^{0.69}$ for the CNO cycle.
-This exponent can be compared to the threshold radius for RSG formation across different stellar masses, as shown in Figure~\ref{fig:m_radius_TAMS}, which follows a rough power-law scaling of $R \sim M^{0.75}$.
-Although this exponent 0.75 is only a coarse fit, it matches closely to the exponent 0.69 of the constant-metallicity relation.
-This similarity indicates that the the mass dependence of the threshold radius for RSG formation is closely aligned with mass dependence of stellar radius at constant metallicity.
-Consequently, the existence of a nearly constant critical metallicity at $Z \sim 0.001$ across a range of masses can be well justified.
+At fixed metallicity, Equation (15) gives $R \propto M^{0.69}$.
+We compare this scaling with the threshold TAMS radius for RSG formation across different stellar masses, shown in Figure~\ref{fig:m_radius_TAMS}, which follows an approximate relation $R \propto M^{0.75}$.
+Although the latter exponent (0.75) is only a coarse fit, it is close to the value (0.69) expected at constant metallicity.
+This similarity indicates that the mass dependence of the threshold TAMS radius is closely aligned with the mass dependence of stellar radius at fixed metallicity.
+As a result, the near constancy of the critical metallicity at $Z \sim 0.001$ over a wide mass range shown in the models of Paper I can be naturally explained.